awslabs/aws-athena-query-federation/athena-neptune/README.md

 ## Current Limitations

-Here are some of the current limitations of this connector:

-1. The connector currently supports only Property Graph model and does not support RDF Graphs yet.
+The connector currently supports only Property Graph model and does not support RDF Graphs yet.
-2. The connector does not support edge traversal capabilities that Apache TinkerPop Gremlin supports.